alokshandilya/suckless/README.md

 ## About dwm 🐧

-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm is an extremely fast, small and dynamic window manager for X.

 ## Requirements ✏️